fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Fredrik, do u prefer freelance or regular job?
+And what ur current job now? (freelance or regular?)

 > Hey Fredrik.
 Do you think Typescript is becoming a requirement in the job market ?

 > Hi fredrik, great advice.
 I am a front end developer. work on react js mostly.
 What are your thoughts on keeping up with skills and expertise while working as individual ?